Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Relative minimal extensions and generalized nearby cycles

-where $v_1,\dots,v_p\in \N^r$ generate $K$. \end{prop} \begin{remark} By the same methods, we can also construct relative minimal extensions, $!$-pullback and algebraic local cohomologies for coherent $\wt{\sA^{R}_{Y,D}}$-module $\sN$ of GE-type satisfying that $\sN(*\wt D)$ is a relative regular holonomic $\wt{\sA^R_Y}$-module in the analytic case, possessing the same properties as in the algebraic case. \end{remark}
+\begin{remark} By the same methods, one can also construct relative minimal extensions, $!$-pullbacks, and algebraic local cohomology complexes for coherent $\wt{\sA^R_{Y,D}}$-modules $\sN$ of GE-type satisfying that $\sN(*\wt D)$ is a relative regular holonomic $\wt{\sA^R_Y}$-module.
+These objects have the same properties as in the algebraic case. \end{remark}